how-to-firebase/full-stack-firebase/cloud-firestore/security-rules.md

 ### Stick with request.auth

-The `request.auth` object is by far the most commonly used part of the `request` object, especially when [custom claims](https://firebase.google.com/docs/auth/admin/custom-claims) have been set on `request.auth`.
+The `request.auth` object is by far the most commonly used part of the `request` object, especially when [custom claims](https://firebase.google.com/docs/auth/admin/custom-claims) have been set on `request.auth.token`.

-A common custom claim to set is an `admin` flag which can be used like so:
+A common custom claim pattern is to set an `admin` flag which can be used like so:

 ```
 match /superSecretAdminStuff/{docs=**} {